python/cpython/Doc/distutils/apiref.rst

    * ``1`` - normal optimization (like ``python -O``)
    * ``2`` - extra optimization (like ``python -OO``)

-   If *force* is true, all files are recompiled regardless of timestamps.
+   If *force* is a truthy value, all files are recompiled regardless of timestamps.

    The source filename encoded in each :term:`bytecode` file defaults to the filenames listed in *py_files*; you can modify these with *prefix* and *basedir*.